Things to Do in Nassau: Complete 2026 Activity Guide

 #1 Cruise Destination

-• Beaches: Cable Beach (2.5 miles of paradise), Junkanoo Beach (free, walkable from port)
+• Beaches: Cable Beach (2.5 miles of white sand), Junkanoo Beach (free, 10 min walk from cruise port)

-• History: Queen's Staircase, Fort Fincastle, Pirates of Nassau Museum
+• History: Queen's Staircase (free, 65 steps carved from limestone in the 1790s), Fort Fincastle, Pirates of Nassau Museum

-• Shopping: Bay Street duty-free shops, famous Straw Market
+• Shopping: Bay Street duty-free, Straw Market for handmade Bahamian crafts

-• Wildlife: Blue Lagoon Island - swim with dolphins, stingrays, sea lions
+• Wildlife: Blue Lagoon Island - dolphin swims, stingray encounters, sea lion programs

 Top Attractions in Nassau